5. 7 Tuberculosis (TB)

 Good adherence is essential

-Even though you will feel better after a few weeks, the whole six-month course needs to be completed, otherwise:
+Even though you will feel better after a few weeks, the whole course needs to be completed, otherwise:

 - Infection will return.

 TB that is resistant to first-line treatment requires longer treatment (sometimes for two years) and use of different, usually less effective drugs.